-Support your Grieving Friend – Grief is difficult at any time in one’s life, but it can be devastating during college.
-Just a few of the stresses that grieving students face, include: academic pressures, social expectations to be “carefree,” developmental issues, and a general lack of discussion about grief.
+Support your Grieving Friend – Grief is difficult at any time in one’s life, but it can be especially devastating during our young adult years.
+Just a few of the stresses that grieving young adults face, may include: academic pressures, social expectations to be “carefree,” developmental issues, and a general lack of discussion about grief.

 2) Act as a tool to communicate directly to your grieving friend that you’re there for them and that you’ve found this organization, which may be a good resource for them.

 Tips on how to Support a Grieving Friend:

 1. Although it is often hard to know how to reach out, reach out.
-Communicate to your friend or loved one that you want to be an ongoing part of his/her grief journey and that you are comfortable listening to his/her pain.
+Communicate to your friend or loved one that you want to be an ongoing part of his/her grief journey and that you are comfortable listening to their pain.
 Listen to them and remember that silence is OK.

 2. Be genuine in your communication.
 If you do not know what to say, that’s OK.
 “I’m not sure what to say, but I want you to know that I care,” is affirming.
 No one has all the answers.

-4. Encourage your friend to open up about his/her emotions and help them feel comfortable with them – no matter what they are.
+4. Encourage your friend to open up about their emotions and help them feel comfortable with them – no matter what they are.
 Grief is not a time for judgment, placating (e.g. “He’s in a better place now.”), or giving advice about how your friend should be dealing with their grief.

 5. Remember that it takes a lifetime.
 It is tempting to gravitate to resources that explain the grieving process and these are often helpful.
 But grief is a unique journey for everyone and losing a friend, family member or significant other is a profound experience.
-Being patient with your friend’s emotions – whatever they are – throughout his/her lifetime, is the best support you can offer.
+Being patient with your friend’s emotions – whatever they are – throughout their lifetime, is the best support you can offer.

 6. Know when to seek additional help.
 If you sense that your friend is unstable, it is your moral and ethical responsibility to find/refer them to a mental health professional (http://locator.apa.org), suicide hotline (1-800-273-8255) or call 911.

-Have you ever heard someone say, “I lost my ______________. “ and you sit there and think, what should I say?
+7. Have you ever heard someone say, “I lost my ______________. “ and you sit there and think, what should I say?
 Sometimes nothing you think of sounds right.
 Be sure to:

-Remember that grief takes time (years) to learn to live with and never goes away, so be there for them in the days as well as weeks, months, and years following the death.
+- Remember that grief takes time (years) to learn to live with and never goes away, so be there for them in the days as well as weeks, months, and years following the death.

-Encourage your friend to open up about their grieving process with friends, family, and others who have grieved during college.
+- Encourage your friend to open up about their grieving process with friends, family, and others who have grieved during college.

-Encourage your friend to honor their deceased loved one through service to others or an activity that their deceased loved one enjoyed.
+- Encourage your friend to honor their deceased loved one through service to others or an activity that their deceased loved one enjoyed.

-Remember that you can’t take away their pain, but you can let them know they are not alone.
+- Remember that you can’t take away their pain, but you can let them know they are not alone.

-If the person who is in grief is suicidal, it is your moral and ethical responsibility to find/refer them to a mental health professional (through campus directory, calling suicide hotline: 1-800-273-8255, calling 911).
+- If the person who is in grief is suicidal, it is your moral and ethical responsibility to find/refer them to a mental health professional (through campus directory, calling suicide hotline: 1-800-273-8255, calling 911).

-When speaking with your friend about their grief:
+8. When speaking with your friend about their grief:

-Empathize with the pain he/she is going through — just knowing that you are there for support will be an immense source of strength.
+- Empathize with the pain he/she is going through — just knowing that you are there for support will be an immense source of strength.

 - Express your concern.
 Example: “I’m so sorry to hear that this happened to you.”

-Be genuine in your communication and don’t hide your feelings.
+- Be genuine in your communication and don’t hide your feelings.
 Example: “I’m not sure what to say, but I want you to know I care.”

-Offer to be helpful in concrete ways rather than as a general statement (“I’m happy to come over and make dinner one night if you need.” vs. “Let me know if there’s anything I can do.”)… follow through with this and repeat your offers!
+- Offer to be helpful in concrete ways rather than as a general statement (“I’m happy to come over and make dinner one night if you need.” vs. “Let me know if there’s anything I can do.”)… follow through with this and repeat your offers!

-Listen in a non-judgmental manner and let them tell their story as many times as they need/want to.
+- Listen in a non-judgmental manner and let them tell their story as many times as they need/want to.

-Allow periods of silence – offer silent support – be a good listener.
+- Allow periods of silence – offer silent support – be a good listener.

-Don’t avoid the deceased person’s name.
+- Don’t avoid the deceased person’s name.

 If you knew your friend’s loved one who is deceased, talk about what you loved and miss about the deceased person.

-Try to avoid:
+9. Try to avoid:

-Do not placate (e.g., “He’s in a better place now,” “It’s part of God’s plan,” or “Look at what you have to be thankful for”)
+- Do not placate (e.g., “He’s in a better place now,” “It’s part of God’s plan,” or “Look at what you have to be thankful for”)

-Do not give advice about what your friend should or shouldn’t be doing in his/her own grief process.
+- Do not give advice about what your friend should or shouldn’t be doing in his/her own grief process.

-Do not pass judgment on your friend’s timeline of grief there is no set time and remember grief is not a linear process.
+- Do not pass judgment on your friend’s timeline of grief there is no set time and remember grief is not a linear process.

-Do not encourage them to make major changes in their life, let the grief process take it’s course.
+- Do not encourage them to make major changes in their life, let the grief process take its course.

-Do not try to ‘fix them’ or make it all better — grief is a natural process.
+- Do not try to ‘fix them’ or make it all better — grief is a natural process.

-Do not make statements that begin with “You should” or “You will.”
+- Do not make statements that begin with “You should” or “You will.”
 These statements are too directive.
 Instead you could begin your comments with: “Have you thought about. . .” or “You might. . .”

-Do NOT make assumptions that someone is doing great and “all better” based on their outward appearances – grieving is an internal process (feelings, body sensations, and other individual differences that may never be seen)
+- Do NOT make assumptions that someone is doing great and “all better” based on their outward appearances – grieving is an internal process (feelings, body sensations, and other individual differences that may never be seen).

 – Information offered by: